1978 Gillette Cup final: Summary

 Overseas players Imran Khan (pictured) and Javed Miandad were expected to be key players for Sussex, but were overshadowed by their younger team-mates.

 In his preview of the final, John Woodcock, the cricket correspondent for The Times rated Somerset as the favourites.
-He cited the talent of Richards as their primary asset, but asserted that they were "not a one man side".
+He cited the talent of Richards as their primary asset, but asserted that they were "not a one man team".
 He noted that Sussex also relied upon their overseas players, Javed Miandad and Imran Khan, but that they would need to be backed up by Sussex's other players for them to have a chance of victory.
 The match was played at Lord's in London, as had every previous final of the competition, and play began at 10:30, with a lunch break scheduled for 12:45 to 13:25, and a 15-minute tea interval after 25 overs of the second innings.

 The Sussex captain, Arnold Long, won the toss and chose to bowl first, hoping that morning dew might give his bowlers an advantage.
 Brian Rose scored 14 runs from the first over, bowled by Imran, who later took Somerset's first wicket, bowling Denning before the batsman had scored a run.
 That brought Richards to the crease, and Long immediately changed both of his bowlers, replacing the quick bowling of the openers with the slower deliveries of Giles Cheatle and John Spencer.
 Cheatle dismissed Rose in his first over, caught down the leg side by the wicket-keeper, Long after scoring 44 runs.
 Peter Roebuck also got out to Cheatle, scoring nine runs before being caught by Mendis.
 Botham joined Richards in the middle, and immediately scored a four with a straight drive, followed by two hooks for sixes.
 Cheatle and Spencer each bowled their entire allocation of 12 overs without a break, and were followed by the introduction of another slow bowler, John Barclay.
 Although Richards finished as the competition's leading run-scorer, Woodcock said that he struggled to score fluently, particularly against the spin bowling of Barclay and Cheatle.
 In the Wisden Cricketers' Almanacks summary of the season, Jack Alridge praised Long's captaincy in the final, highlighting the use of slower bowling against Richards and Ian Botham as being particularly commendable.
 Vic Marks, who also played in the match for Somerset, suggested that Botham was the only Somerset batsman to play with freedom, and said that the rest of the team were nervous and intimidated by the prospect of winning Somerset's first trophy.
 Richards scored 44 runs, and Botham 80, including three sixes, but none of the rest of the middle- or lower-order batsmen made a significant score and Somerset finished their innings on 207 for 7.
 Along with Barclay, Spencer bowled particularly economically for Sussex.